bgord/knowledge/react.md

 To make React skip applying an effect, pass an array with variable that changes will be tracked.
 An empty array means that the effect will be applied on initial render and unmount.

+Effects are run after React renders, ensuring that its not blocking any update.

 ---

 **What happens when the key of the element changes?**